bradclawsie/bloomfilter/README.md

 The size argument provided to the constructor is a desired size in bits for the BitSet used by the bloom filter as a storage mechanism.
 This value is rounded up to a byte boundary.

-## Installing

-   $ go get github.com/bradclawsie/bloomfilter

-## Docs

-   $ go doc github.com/bradclawsie/bloomfilter

-## Examples

-The included unit test file contains an example use case of reading in a dict file from a local path.
-You will need to edit the test and set that to run it.